The Database That Interviews Your Application (Then Optimises Itself)

 Stage 5: Continuous Adaptation — The Conversation Never Ends

 Applications change.
 New features launch.
 User behavior shifts.
-A one‑time profiling session is insufficient.
-The AI profiling system operates in a continuous loop — it never stops observing, re‑fingerprinting, and re‑optimising.
-Drift detection algorithms alert the system when the current fingerprint deviates significantly from the previous one, triggering a new optimisation cycle.
-This is the essence of a self‑introspective database: one that is always aware of its application and always adapting.
+A one-time profiling session is insufficient.
+The AI profiling system operates in a continuous loop.
+Drift detection algorithms monitor the Kullback-Leibler divergence between the current fingerprint and the historical baseline.
+When the divergence exceeds a threshold, it triggers a new optimisation cycle.
+This is the essence of a self-introspective database: one that is always aware of its application and always adapting.

 import psycopg2